shoutem/shoutem.github.io/_posts/1-5-4-WritingSettingsPage.md

 }
 ```

 This code represents the simplest settings page component.
-In order to see it in the browser, first we need to export it in `index.js` by the same `name`, as it has in `extension.json` and connect it to some shortcut in `extension.json`.
+In order to see it in the builder, we need to export it in `index.js` by the same `name`, as it has in `extension.json` and put it on one of the 3 settings pages places.
+Since we want to enable admins to set list title per shortcut instance, we'll create shortcut settings, meaning we'll put settings page to `shortcuts` field.
+For more details on settings pages types and places, check the [reference](shoutem.github.io/docs/extensions/reference/settings-types).

+First, export the page:

 ```JavaScript
 #file: server/index.js